Chart Color Schemes

 Employment performance in Mango Hill exceeds national averages across key labour market indicators

-Mango Hill has an educated workforce with notable representation in essential services sectors.
-Its unemployment rate is 3.6%, lower than the Greater Brisbane average of 4%.
+Mango Hill has an educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 3.6%, lower than the national average of around 5%.
+Over the past year ending September 2025, employment grew by approximately 4.7% based on AreaSearch's statistical area data aggregation.

-Over the past year, employment grew by 4.7%.
-As of September 2025, 10,681 residents are employed, with an unemployment rate of 0.4% below Greater Brisbane's rate.
-Workforce participation in Mango Hill is higher at 75.2%, compared to Greater Brisbane's 64.5%.
-Leading employment industries include health care & social assistance, retail trade, and construction.
+As of September 2025, there are 10,681 residents employed in Mango Hill, with an unemployment rate of 3.6%, which is 0.4% lower than Greater Brisbane's rate of 4.0%.
+Workforce participation in Mango Hill is high at 84.6%, compared to Greater Brisbane's 70.7%.
+According to Census responses, around 17.9% of residents work from home, potentially influenced by Covid-19 lockdown impacts.
+Key employment industries include health care & social assistance, retail trade, and construction.

-Health care & social assistance is particularly specialized, with an employment share of 1.2 times the regional level.
-However, education & training is under-represented, at 7.1% compared to Greater Brisbane's 9.4%.
-The area offers limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-Between September 2024 and 2025, employment levels increased by 4.7%, while the labour force grew by 5.6%, raising the unemployment rate by 0.8 percentage points.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and a drop in unemployment rate by 0.5 percentage points.
-State-level data as of 25-Nov-25 shows Queensland employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest Mango Hill's employment could increase by 6.8% over five years and 14.1% over ten years.
+Notably, Mango Hill has a higher proportion of workers in health care & social assistance, with an employment share 1.2 times the regional level.
+Conversely, education & training is less represented, with only 7.1% of Mango Hill's workforce compared to Greater Brisbane's 9.4%.
+Employment opportunities locally may be limited as indicated by the discrepancy between Census working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 4.7%, while labour force grew by 5.6%, leading to a rise in unemployment rate by 0.8 percentage points.
+In comparison, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a decrease in unemployment rate by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is projected to expand by 6.6%, and over ten years by 13.7%.
+Applying these projections to Mango Hill's employment mix indicates potential local employment growth of 6.8% over five years and 14.1% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment